A 2017 status review report conducted on a petition from the Center for Biological Diversity (CBD)…

 - Councils will also develop recommendations for domestic regulations to address the relative impact on the stock by U.S. vessels.

-- In 2000, the United States established the Dolphin-Safe Tuna Tracking and Verification Program to monitor the domestic production and importation of all frozen and processed tuna products nationwide, and to authenticate any associated dolphin-safe claim.
+- In 2000, the United States established the Dolphin-safe Tuna Tracking and Verification Program to monitor domestic cannery production and importation of all frozen and processed tuna products nationwide, and to authenticate any associated dolphin-safe claim.

 Recreational Fishing Regulations

 NOAA Fisheries collaborates with several international fishery management bodies to manage the fishery and conserve the species.